idnow/de.idnow.ios/README.md

 ## eID Installation
 # Host app settings
 - Add the `idnow_eid.framework`, `CoreNFC.framework` to `Link Binary With Libraries`.
 And the AAL framework must be added to your Xcode project as well.
 You can simply drag and drop the `AuthadaAuthenticationLibrary.xcframework` folder to your Xcode project.![alt text](/screenshots/eid_screenshot_1.png)
-  - As of v2.0.0 (xcframework build), `libPhoneNumber-iOS` is no longer bundled with the app and needs to be added manually as well, e.g. in Podfile `pod 'libPhoneNumber-iOS', '~> 0.9'`
+  - As of v2.0.0 (xcframework build), `libPhoneNumber-iOS` is no longer bundled with the eID SDK therefore in case of implementing eID as a stand-alone product needs to be added manually, e.g. in Podfile `pod 'libPhoneNumber-iOS', '~> 0.9'`

 - Add `Near Field Communication Tag Reading` as a capability.
 In the entitlements file, check if there is an array for the key `Near Field Communication Tag Reader Session Format`, make sure the array contains the entry `NFC tag-specific data protocol`. ![alt text](/screenshots/eid_screenshot_2.png)
 - Update the Info.plis file: